Heather Johnson

 What values are most important to you in your work and personal life?

 In my personal life, when I'm not working, I love shopping and traveling - I like exploring other cultures and getting to know people and understand what their challenges are, and just be more worldly.
 Too often we get stuck in our bubble and get comfortable, and we forget that there are real struggles out there that we could never understand.
-I raised my kids to be that way as well.
+I've raised my kids to be that way as well.
 My two daughters are adults now, and we're really close.
 I pride myself on that - again, it's just building relationships.
-We spend any time we can with them, and we try to do something at least once a month to connect and catch up on life.
+My husband and I spend any time we can with them, and we try to do something at least once a month to connect and catch up on life.